Green-Software-Foundation/real-time-cloud/Cloud_Region_Metadata_specification.md

 ### Introduction

-Cloud providers are recognized as significant procurers of renewable energy globally.
+Cloud providers are recognized as significant global procurers of renewable energy.
 This specification addresses the need for accurate and timely carbon information provision to customers utilizing cloud services, aiming to align with regulatory requirements across various jurisdictions.

-Historically, cloud providers have supplied carbon information to their customers on a monthly basis, often with a delay of several months.
+Historically, cloud providers have supplied carbon information to their customers every month, often with a delay of several months.
 Consequently, customers have been compelled to estimate the real-time carbon footprint of their cloud workloads using incomplete public information, leading to overestimations.

 To meet regulatory standards in the UK, Europe, California, and emerging elsewhere, cloud providers are required to supply real-time carbon metrics.
 Recognizing this need, cloud providers have developed custom silicon and system designs to optimize for low power consumption and mitigate the carbon footprint within the supply chain.
 The efficiency gains achieved, in conjunction with renewable energy purchases, enable direct comparisons with data centre alternatives for specific workloads.